-Why describe the conversion of DNA to RNA to proteins?
+Why explain gene expression as the conversion from DNA to RNA to protein?

 Gene expression is the process by which information from a gene is used in the synthesis of a functional gene product.
 By now you’re familiar with genes and DNA sequences and how changes in the DNA can have a big impact.
 But the question still remains . . . how?
 How does DNA, which is basically just a blueprint, cause anything to happen?
 It does so by being converted from a plan into action molecules, which are proteins, by way of an intermediary, RNA.
 This idea is so central to biology that it is often called the central dogma of biology: DNA is transcribed to RNA which is translated to protein.
 This multi-step process of gene expression is one of the reasons for the diversity we see in the world around us.

 - Outline the process of genetic transcription.